-I have read the Acceptable Use Policy and agree to the terms and conditions of the policy
+I have read the Acceptable Use Policy for compute the terms and conditions of the policy. ter technology and networks and agree to

 Printed Name of Student

 Student Signature

+Parent

-Parent As the student's parent or legal guardian, I agree agreement.
-I understand that my student will no resources and the District's Internet until both nagreement.
-I also understand that my student h technology resources and the District's Internet fees, expense, or damages incurred as a result o tools. ot be able to use District technology ny student and I have signed this as been taught proper use of the District .
-I agree to reimburse the District for any
+As the student's parent or legal guardian, I agree to agreement.
+I understand that my student will not be resources and the District's Internet until both my I also understand that my student has been taught resources and the District's Internet.
+I agree to reisources and the District's Internet.
+I agree to reisources and the District's Internet.
+I agree to reisource as a result of my student's use be able to use District technology student and I have signed this agreement. proper use of the District technology mburse the District for any fees, expense,

 Parent/Guardian Signature Date

 Parent/Guardian Signature Date